Best Web3 Rug Pull Detection Tools in 2026 — Ranked & Compared

 Free tier: Yes — free API and consumer interface

-Limitation: Rules-based and static — cannot detect sophisticated operators with clean code; does not analyze creator behavioral history
+Limitation: Rules-based and static — cannot detect sophisticated operators with clean code; no behavioral history of creators

 3. Token Sniffer — Pattern Matching and Clone Detection (EVM)